-- Try to stay calm even when you don't feel it at all.
-You might think it will help to show that you are passionate about the situation but if you get angry (or the social worker thinks you are angry), they will worry you get angry easily at home.
+- Try to stay calm- even when you don't feel it at all.
+If you get angry the social worker will worry you get angry easily at home.
 Also, being angry will mean you are less able to take in and understand important information about your children. - Keep the social worker up to date for example with your new contact details or if you can't make an appointment.
 Be sure to tell them of any important incidents such as an accident or new problem with the children.
-If you are not sure what would be an important thing to tell the social worker, ask them. - Ask for help from a Roma advocate see our list at the end of this guide for more help on this.
+If you are not sure what would be an important thing to tell the social worker, ask them. - Ask for help from a Roma advocate- see our list at the end of this guide for more help on this.
 This will help you feel calmer and better supported. - Ask questions make sure you understand everything.
 If you don't understand something, ask the social worker to explain.
-Ask again and again until you are clear what is expected of you. - Keep records make notes if you can or ask your advocate to do this.
-Keep all letters, reports and any other documents that social workers give you somewhere safe.
+Ask again and again until you are clear what is expected of you. - Keep records make notes if you can or ask your advocate to do this and keep all letters, reports and any other documents that social workers give you somewhere safe.
 This will help you keep track of what is going on.
 If you can, get a diary to record appointments and important things to do.
-Or keep voice notes and reminders in your phone, if you have one. - Treat social workers with respect even if inside you feel angry or scared. - Try to be patient children's services are very stretched and the process can be slow.
+Or keep voice notes and reminders in your phone, if you have one. - Treat social workers with respect- even if inside you feel angry or scared. - Try to be patient Children's Services are very stretched and the process can be slow.
 But, this does not mean you should be left not knowing what is happening.
-Politely ask for updates if you don't get them regularly and explain (politely) that you feel things are going too slowly. - Be honest it is better to be honest with the social worker about your situation than try and guess what you think the social worker wants to hear.
+Politely ask for updates if you don't get them regularly and explain politely that you feel things are going too slowly. - Be honest it is better to be honest with the social worker about your situation than try and guess what you think the social worker wants to hear.
 It is likely the social worker will find out you have not told the truth and this will be worse in the long run.
 Look at Paulina's story for a reminder of why it is so important to be honest from the start.